Two ways views show up

 Whatever the data needs:- Big number tiles for the metrics you care about.

-- Charts — area, bar, line, pie.
+- Charts — area, bar, line, donut.

 - Gauges and progress bars for things with a target.